learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins/README.md

 ## One-to-Many and Many-to-Many relationships

-So far, you've seen a couple of different kinds of join statements: left joins and inner joins.
-Both of these refer to the way in which you would like to define your joins based on the tables and their shared information.
-Another perspective on this is the number of matches between the tables based on your defined links with the keywords *on* or *using*.
+So far, you've seen a couple of different kinds of join statements: `LEFT JOIN` and `INNER JOIN` (aka, `JOIN`).
+Both of these refer to the way in which you would like to define your join based on the tables and their shared information.
+Another perspective on this is the number of matches between the tables based on your defined links with the keywords `ON` or `USING`.

 You have also seen the typical case where one joins on a primary or foreign key.
-For example, when you join on customerID or employeeID, this value should be unique to that table.
+For example, when you join on `customerID` or `employeeID`, this value should be unique to that table.
 As such, your joins have been very similar to using a dictionary to find additional information associated with that record.
-In cases where there are multiple entries, in either table, for the field you are joining on, you will similarly be given multiple rows in your resulting view, one for each of these entries.
+In cases where there are multiple entries in either table for the field (column) you are joining on, you will similarly be given multiple rows in your resulting view, one for each of these entries.

 For example, let's say you have another table 'restaurants' that has many columns including *name*, *city*, and *rating*.
-If you were to join this table with the offices table using the shared city column, you might get some unexpected behavior.
+If you were to join this 'restaurants' table with the offices table using the shared city column, you might get some unexpected behavior.
 That is, in the office table, there is only one office per city.
-However, because there is apt to be more than one restaurant for each of these cities in your second table, you will get unique combinations of Offices and Restaurants from your join.
+However, because there will likely be more than one restaurant for each of these cities in your second table, you will get unique combinations of Offices and Restaurants from your join.
 If there are 513 restaurants for Boston in your restaurant table and 1 office for Boston, your joined table will have each of these 513 rows, one for each restaurant along with the one office.

 If you had 2 offices for Boston, and 513 restaurants, your join would have 1026 rows for Boston; 513 for each restaurant along with the first office and 513 for each restaurant with the second office.
 Three offices in Boston would similarly produce 1539 rows; one for each unique combination of restaurants and offices.
 This is where you should be particularly careful of many to many joins as the resulting set size can explode drastically potentially consuming vast amounts of memory and other resources.